 Sunflower seeds will sprout best if you plant them with the narrow pointed seed-end facing down.
 While it isn’t strictly necessary to do this, it does give the sunflowers the best possible start in life.
 And why wouldn’t we want to give them that?
 They’re going to repay us with beautiful blooms and nutritious seeds after all.
 The narrow end of the seed is where roots will emerge, so putting this end down saves the plant from having to right itself in the ground.

 Place the sunflowers 1 to 2 inches deep, point-down, every 6 inches or so, and then cover them up.
+That is how deep to plant sunflower seeds.
 Make sure to keep them moist until they sprout.
 This should only take about a week.
 Once they have grown into handsome little seedlings, thin them out so that each plant is about 2 feet from its neighbor if you have planted giant sunflowers.
 If you are growing dwarf sunflowers, you can grow them closer, sometimes as close as 6 inches.

 Pro Tip: Thinning Plants